rbarden/rvahams-sova-equipmenttracker/README.md

 2. The Snapshot file should __NOT__ have an extension.
 The application automatically adds a random identifier and saves it as a .txt file.

-There will be a version, eventually, that will take a Snapshot file and be able to load it to continue the process.
-This will probably require a reformat of the current Snapshot file into something like JSON or YAML.

-After this configuration, prompts will appear for the user to enter in information as they check out and return radios.

 ##### Logging

 The application automatically creates a log file named `EquipmentTracker.log` in the same directory as the application itself.
-This log file tracks all actions in the main application, and will be able to show a radio's history if it was checked out and returned multiple times. __THE LOG FILE IS OVERWRITTEN EVERY TIME THE PROGRAM IS RUN.__
+The log file tracks all actions in the main application and will be able to show a radio's history over the entire event . __THE LOG FILE IS OVERWRITTEN EVERY
+TIME THE PROGRAM IS RUN.__

 ##### User Prompts: